 The sun goes down.
 The air is humid and sultry, infused with scents like fried cornmeal, cigar smoke, and fresh Cuban coffee.
-Palm trees are lining the street, live Afro-Cuban music, people dancing, artists painting.
+Palm trees line the street, live Afro-Cuban music, people dancing, and artists painting.

 With the hope of preserving the cultural hub, Viernes Culturales offer a tribute to the arts, music, and cuisine of Little Havana and its history.

 This post contains affiliate links, meaning if you buy something through one of these links, we may earn a small commission, at no extra cost to you.
 Please read our full disclosure policy for more information.